The Mission and Fields of the Nephilim at Brixton Academy

 Beside the sound, these two bands share the same journey.
 It is a good choice to put them together for this tour, but you better be careful: this is a fan-only zone.

-For further information about The Mission and future events visit here.
+For further information and future events visit The Mission’s website here.

-For further information about Fields of the Nephilim and future events visit here.
+For further information and future events visit Fields of the Nephilim’s website here.

 Watch the video for The Mission’s Wasteland here: